Cover of Your Computer Is on Fire

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Your Computer Is on Fire:
+The most popular highlights from Your Computer Is on Fire, saved by readers on Screvi.

 The important work of Miriam Sweeney at the University of Alabama shows how Microsoft’s Ms. Dewey was a highly sexualized, racialized, and gendered avatar for the company (see fig. 9.1).
 Her Bitch interview about fembots is a perfect entry point for those who don’t understand the politics of gendered and anthropomorphized robots.